Cerfy/pytorch-deeplabv3/README.md

 # PyTorch-DeepLabV3

 <<<<<<< HEAD
-This is an implementation of Semantic Segmentation on the [Berkeley Deep Drive Dataset](http://bdd-data.berkeley.edu/index.html) for semantic segmentation.
+This is an implementation of Semantic Segmentation on the [Berkeley Deep Drive Dataset](http://bdd-data.berkeley.edu/index.html).
 ResNet-101 was used as the feature extractor and the Atrous Spatial Pyramid Pooling module mentioned in the DeepLabV3 paper are in this repo.
 [Rethinking Atrous Convolution for Semantic Image Segmentation](https://arxiv.org/abs/1706.05587).

 The pretrained ResNet-101 model weights were taken from the MIT ImageNet.
 Download it [here]((http://sceneparsing.csail.mit.edu/model/pretrained_resnet/resnet101-imagenet.pth)) and use torch.load to load the weights into the model.
 =======